rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### Memory check

-The graph for the memory check displays your instance's memory use (RAM).
-The **Total** value represents the total memory available to the instance, and the **Actual Used** value represents the amount of memory in use.
+The graph for the memory check displays your instance's memory use, or RAM.
+The **Total** value represents the total memory that is available to the instance, and the **Actual Used** value represents the amount of memory in use.